 Gain insight into the region's history at any or all of Monterrey's three excellent history museums.
 The Museo de Historia Mexicana offers a broad overview of the country's past, with five rooms each looking at a different period, from pre-Hispanic times to the present day.
 The Museo del Noreste, connected to the previously mentioned museum by a footbridge, focuses specifically on the history of the northeast area of Mexico.
 The Museo del Palacio, located in the neoclassical government palace in the center of town, offers a peek into the history of the city of Monterrey.

 All three museums are closed on Mondays.
 The Museo del Palacio has free admission every day, and a ticket purchase at either the Museo de Historia Mexicana or Museo del Noreste is good for both museums.

 Eat Regional Specialties

-The cuisine of northern Mexico is based on meat, beans and they tend to prefer wheat over corn tortillas, although in a modern city like Monterrey you'll find a wide variety of foods.
+The cuisine of northern Mexico is based on meat, beans, and a preference for wheat tortillas over corn, although in a modern city like Monterrey you'll find a wide variety of foods.
 One of the main traditional dishes to try here is called cabrito ("little goat"), which is a kid cooked by roasting on an open pit, or al pastor style on a spit, and usually served with beans and tortillas.
-Another regional specialty is machaca (sometimes called machacado), which is shredded dried beef or pork that is rehydrated and served with a sauce, or in tacos or flautas (deep-fried tacos).
-Vegetarians will still find plenty of options, especially in Barrio Antiguo there are vegan and vegetarian food stalls and restaurants.
+Another regional specialty is machaca (sometimes called machacado), which is shredded dried beef or pork that is rehydrated and served with a sauce in tacos or flautas (deep-fried tacos).
+Vegetarians will still find plenty of options, especially in Barrio Antiguo where there are vegan and vegetarian food stalls and restaurants.